Kid Ink: Personal life

-Kid Ink has over 100 tattoos on his face, back, arms, hands, and torso.
+Collins has over 100 tattoos on his face, back, arms, hands, and torso.
 He got his first tattoo when he was 16 and has been "addicted" to getting tattoos since.
 His favorites include portraits of his mother and grandfather on his chest and a tiger on the front of his neck, which represents his Chinese birth sign.
 He showed off his tattoos for one of PETA's "Ink Not Mink" anti-fur ads in 2013.

-Kid Ink has been in a relationship with model Asiah Azante for over a decade.
-The couple became engaged in June 2015.
-Azante gave birth to a girl in February 2016 and another in February 2020.
+Collins has been in a relationship with model Asiah Azante for over a decade.
+The couple became engaged in June 2015 and married in November 2016.
+They have three daughters, born in 2016, 2020 and 2024 respectively.